Adaptive Robust Large Volatility Matrix Estimation Based on High-Frequency Financial Data: Introduction

 In this paper, we develop an adaptive robust integrated volatility estimator based on jump-diffusion processes contaminated by microstructural noises.
 We first use the pre-averaging scheme \citep{jacod2009microstructure} to adjust the unbalanced order relationship between the microstructural noises and true log-returns.
 We then employ the truncation method \citep{minsker2018sub} using the daily moment conditions of assets.
 Specifically, we truncate pre-averaged variables according to their heavy-tailedness, which allows for adaptive learning merits to be enjoyed.
 Also, the truncation method sufficiently mitigates the effect of the jump signal on the pre-averaged variables.
 We call the proposed estimator the adaptive robust pre-averaging realized volatility (ARP) estimator.
 We show that the ARP estimator has sub-Weibull tail concentration, with finite 2$\alpha$-th moment assumption for any $\alpha>1$.
 Also, by establishing matching upper and lower bounds for a pre-averaging estimator class, we show that the proposed estimator can achieve the optimal rate.
-To conduct inferences on large integrated volatility matrix using the ARP estimator, we assume the factor-based high-dimensional It\^o process, which admits a low-rank plus sparse structure for the volatility matrix.
-The ARP estimator is further regularized by the principal orthogonal complement thresholding (POET) method, and we also investigate the theoretical properties of the POET estimator from the ARP estimator.
+To make inferences about large integrated volatility matrices using the ARP estimator, we employ the factor-based high-dimensional It\^o process, which admits a low-rank plus sparse structure for the volatility matrix.
+The ARP estimator is further regularized by the POET method, and we also investigate the theoretical properties of the POET estimator from the ARP estimator.
+Finally, we propose an estimation method for the tail index $\alpha$, resulting a full data-driven procedure, and investigate its properties.